benfgit/falcon-core-linux/docs/internals/logging_system.rst

     LOG_IF(DEBUG, condition) << "If [true], then this text will be logged";

-Log level for falcon can be added in the utilities/g3loglevels.
+Log level for falcon can be added in the logging/g3loglevels.
 Other log levels specifics to an extension can be added in the extension repository in a similar way.

 In Falcon, three destinations ("sinks") for log messages are defined.
+This custom sink are developped in logging/customsink.hpp.

 First, log messages are always saved to a log file.
 The path of this file is set using the *logging.path* configuration option (see :ref:`manual-configuration`).
 Second, log messages are displayed in